-A pearl with a thick coating of nacre is strong and resistant to cracking.
+Pearls have a thick coating of nacre which is strong and resistant to cracking.
 Despite their strength, pearls are relatively soft and can be scratched by hard substances like cement or bricks.
 Pearls are affected by anything acidic, such as perfume, hairspray, cosmetics, alcohol, bleach, chlorine and even acidic perspiration.
 It is recommended that you apply perfume and cosmetics before putting on your pearls.

 Pearls can wear down when constantly rubbing against the skin, such as when pearl bangles and bracelets are worn.

 Pearls should never be stored in damp places, airtight containers or plastic bags.